ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan.rst

 - quality of doc-comments
 - changes to doc-comments
 - tests the adherence to the coding standard (rustc lints + rustfmt)
-- 100% statement code coverage
+- 100% line code coverage

 In the long run we want to automate as much as possible.
 In the beginning many of the checks will be manual.